Estherkii/EV-Market-Dynamics/README.md

 There is an indication of a relationship between acceleration and top speed, it is not uniform across all brands.
 This diversity reflects different engineering choices and target market segments.
 Luxury and performance brands like BMW and Porsche tend to lead in both categories, supporting the hypothesis that these cars are designed with an emphasis on high performance.
 Meanwhile, brands like Lordstown and Lucid, which have lower metrics, might focus more on aspects such as efficiency, cost, or other functional characteristics over maximum speed or acceleration capability.

 Consumers have a wide range of options depending on their preferences for range or efficiency.
 However, it does not necessarily indicate a direct correlation between the two metrics, as some brands with high range do not top the efficiency chart and vice versa.
 This could imply that factors like vehicle purpose, design priorities, and technological capabilities play significant roles in determining an EV's range and efficiency metrics.

+Electric vehicle market is dynamic, with some brands focusing more on BEVs while others maintain a mix of BEVs and PHEVs.
+The market's evolution over time indicates a potential shift towards BEVs, which may continue as technology improves and as more consumers and governments push for cleaner transportation options.
+However, the sustained presence of PHEVs suggests that they still play a crucial role in the transition towards fully electric mobility, possibly due to their ability to alleviate range anxiety and offer flexibility with their dual power sources.

 Check the graphics in [Tableau!](https://public.tableau.com/app/profile/esther.tirado.martinez/viz/ElectricVehicleDynamicsMarket/EV_Dynamics_Market?publish=yes)
 This is the link to my [Canva Presentation](https://www.canva.com/design/DAF18x65rE4/yE5bUesCz4_nQVjXjLa_GA/edit)